|1||Ghaziabad, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kolkata air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Kolkata is currently 1.7 times the WHO annual air quality guideline value

 Moderate 86 US AQI